jh85/pentomino/README.md

 # Polyomino Puzzle

 For Pentomino, the code outputs the total number of solutions for the given board.
-However, for Hexomino and the larger polyominoes, since it is impossible to count all the solutions, the code stops and outputs as soon as it finds the first solution.
+For Hexomino and the larger polyominoes, the code stops and outputs as soon as it finds the first solution, since it is impossible to count all the solutions,

 **Backtracking**: According to [WikiPedia's Backtracking page](https://en.wikipedia.org/wiki/Backtracking)
 > Backtracking is a class of algorithms for finding solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution.